Roni-M19/Crash-Course/README.md

 We can use arrays for making one dimensional lists, but sometimes you want to manipulate data that is two dimensional, like a grid of numbers in a spreadsheet, or the pixels on your computer screen.
 For this, we need a Matrix.
+Matrix as an array of arrays